The Library building is currently open for in-person visits as well as Curbside Pickup service.

-Keeping materials in quarantine is more effective than any kind of chemical, heat, or light disinfectant.
 No cleaning process can disinfect every page of a book, and many such treatments will damage the materials.
-Quarantine protects the materials and kills the virus.
 Please do not attempt to heat, bleach, spray, or otherwise sanitize your library materials.

-Library staff have gone through extensive training on how to handle an item that has been placed on hold for Curbside Pickup.
+Library staff have gone through extensive training on how to safely handle items.
 We are making every effort to keep any contact to a minimum, and the contact we do have to make will be using good hygiene and personal protective equipment such as masks and gloves.
 We are following strict safety protocols mandated by the state of Illinois as well as procedures recommended by other organizations.

 Using the Library from home